uptonking/note4yaoo/lib-editor-codemirror-docs.md

   - (If you really need to combine lists of changes where later changes refer to the document created by earlier ones, you can use the change set `compose` method.)

 - Alongside the document, an editor state stores a current `selection`.
-  - Selections may consist of multiple ranges, each of which can be a cursor (empty) or cover a range between its anchor and head).
+  - Selections may consist of multiple ranges, each of which can be a cursor (empty) or cover a range between its anchor and head.
   - Overlapping ranges are automatically merged, and ranges are sorted, so that a selection's ranges property always holds a sorted, non-overlapping array of ranges.
 - One of these ranges is marked as the `main` one.
 This is the one that the browser's DOM selection will reflect.
 The others are drawn and handled entirely by the library.
 - By default a state will only accept selections with a single range.